-By God’s grace, Jesus saved me, sanctified me, and filled me with His Holy Spirit.
+By God’s grace, Jesus saved, sanctified, and filled me with His Holy Spirit.

-That’s my testimony and by cooperating with His grace, I intend to live accordingly.
+That’s my testimony, and I intend to live accordingly by cooperating with His grace.

-Generally speaking, I fear that too much of Pentecostalism has bypassed the foundation of personal holiness and dove in headfirst for miracles, signs, and wonders.
+Generally speaking, I fear too much of Pentecostalism has bypassed the foundation of personal holiness and dove in headfirst for miracles, signs, and wonders.
 Yes, I do believe in them.
-But when they become our main focus, it appears as though we have sensationalized the Gospel by which we are saved.
+But when they become our primary focus, it appears that we have sensationalized the Gospel by which we are saved.
 However, when being right with God (justification) develops into right living for God (sanctification), the Pentecostal experience becomes divinely genuine.